 The financial statements were prepared in accordance with Canadian accounting standards for not-for-profit organizations (ASNPO).
-Canadian accounting standards for not-for-profit organizations are part of Canadian GAAP.

 3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Revenue recognition

 Beltline Business Improvement Area follows the deferral method of accounting for contributions.

 Restricted grant contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.